epam/edp-install/docs/user-guide/customize-ci-pipeline.md

 4. Open Jenkins to check the pipeline; as soon as the checkout stage is passed, the new stage will appear in the pipeline:
   ![check_stage](../assets/user-guide/check_stage.png)

+  !!! warning
+      To make this stage permanently present, please modify the [job provisioner](../operator-guide/manage-jenkins-ci-job-provision.md).

 ## Redefine a Default Stage Logic via Custom Global Pipeline Libraries

 !!! note